arashout/BrightSpaceAPIClient/README.md

 NOTE: You need Golang, Angular, NPM... installed to build it

 TODO:
-- Add extra textarea for adding query to api commands [ ]
+- Extra textarea for adding query to api commands [ ]
+- Authorize button, for going through 3 legged oauth [ ]
+- Autocomplete search with successful past searchs [ ]
+- Display data that doesn't conform to ResultSet type properly [ ]
+- Load all results -> HasMoreItems should trigger more requests [ ]